Skip to main content

 • Make standalone intercepts and creatives: A more manual setup gives you the freedom to combine different display criteria and graphics.
 For example, you may prefer this approach if you want to use a banner or a pop under.
 Manual intercepts also allow you to create more complex action sets, such as different types of creatives appearing based on different criteria.

-• Analyze user experiences: Learn more about your visitors’ website or app habits with Digital Experience Analytics.
+• Analyze user experiences: Learn more about your visitors’ website habits with Digital Experience Analytics.
 Use features like session replay capture and frustration detection to help identify where your visitors are struggling and improve their digital experience.
 This feature is only available to certain licenses and is not included with all Digital packages; reach out to Account Services if you are interested.

 Qtip: Any of these items you don’t choose first, you can always do later.
 Keep in mind not all features are included with all licenses.